Indian government report urges strong steps to contain fiscal deficit

 NEW DELHI India's fiscal situation is worse than it appears, Prime Minister Narendra Modi's government said in an economic report on Wednesday that called for tough measures to shore up public finances and reduce inflation.

-"Inflation needs to be moderated further.
-The fiscal deficit needs downward correction over the next two years," the former corporate lawyer and career politician said.
+Many economists say that goal is unrealistic, because the outgoing government left a stack of unpaid bills to state oil companies that have eaten into this year's finances.

-An annual exercise, the Economic Survey is drawn up by finance ministry advisers and delivered the day before the federal budget.
+Wednesday's report recommended tackling food and fertiliser subsidies to lower spending, while broadening the tax base.
+Tax collection is less than 9 percent of gross domestic product, about a quarter of the average in the OECD group of developed nations.

-Seen as a blueprint for the government's medium-term economic planning, the report forecast GDP growth of between 5.4 and 5.9 percent in 2014/15.
-It warned that weak monsoon rains, which are essential for farming, could keep growth closer to 5.4 percent.
+The Economic Survey, presented the day before the federal budget, forecast GDP growth of between 5.4 and 5.9 percent in 2014/15.
+It warned that weak monsoon rains which are essential for farming could keep growth closer to 5.4 percent.

 In June, India's central bank forecast growth of 5.5 percent in the financial year that ends in March 2015.